 Put the unit back up on your work table.
 I recommend a bit of padding on the table to protect the wire nuts.
 Then:

 - Peel the protective cover off one of the covers and place it on its frame.
-Make sure the hole with the screw is along the outside edge of the frame.
+Ensure the hole with the screw is along the outside edge of the frame.

 - Repeat with the other two light bar covers.